16 Gauge vs. 12 Gauge: Differences and Similarities

 16 Gauge History

-Though not as popular as it once was, there has been a resurgence of interest in the 16ga in the US in recent years.
+Though not as popular as it once was, there has been a resurgence of interest in the 16ga in the U.S. in recent years.

 12 Gauge History

-In the first 50 years of the 1900s, shotgun ammo technology significantly advanced.
-Paper hulls replaced brass hulls, and smokeless powder replaced black powder.
+In the first half of the 20th century, shotgun ammo technology advanced significantly.
+Paper hulls replaced brass ones, and smokeless propellant replaced black powder.
+By the late 1960s, plastic cases became universal.

 Parting Shots